vankessel/vankessel.github.io/blog/_posts/2019-07-03-disprove-quantum-immortality.md

   <li><span>{{ page.a7 }}</span></li>
 </ol>

 This assumption worries me the most.
 The butterfly effect is powerful, and compounds with time.
 I think it is not absurd to believe that random symbols could have an unexpectedly strong effect.
-At the same time, the directness of a message seems like it should have a stronger effect than something intelligible.
+At the same time, the directness of a message seems like it should have a stronger effect than something unintelligible.

 <ol start="6">
   <li><span>{{ page.a6 }}</span></li>